 Another approach using more advanced configuration is proposed in (Romero, Salazar and Lozano, 2009).
 This paper proposed an eight-rotor configuration whose translational and rotational displacements are decoupled.
 Four rotors perform the stabilization of the orientation copter, and the other four are used to drive the lateral displacements.
-The argue that the proposed configuration is useful for image processing since it keeps constant camera orientation.
-This is particular important since systems that rely on optic flow for estimating range information need to remove components of optic flow that are induced by rotations of the aircraft, and use only those components that are generated by the translational component of motion.
+The authors argue that the proposed configuration is useful for image processing since it keeps constant camera orientation.
+This is particularly important since systems that rely on optic flow for estimating range information need to remove components of optic flow that are induced by rotations of the aircraft, and use only those components that are generated by the translational component of motion.
 This happens because only the translational components of optic flow provide information on the range to objects in the environment.
-However, the experiments that the estimation of translational speed in outdoor environments using optic flow has several limitations, such as the light intensity and the contrast.
-In indoor environments this strategy seemwork better.
+However, the experiments exhibited that the estimation of translational speed in outdoor environments using optic flow has several limitations, such as the light intensity and the contrast.
+In indoor environments this strategy seemed to have worked better.
 Nevertheless, the design of this configuration (fig.X.8) is custom and cannot be applied in commercial Off-The-Shelf (COTS) products without major modifications.